alexbfree/thesis/src/additional.md

 At the time of publication of this thesis (August 2022), I continue to be employed by Hestia.ai, working on the research, design and development of tools to help collectives [[Insight 10](#insight-10)] with data, make data easier to understand [[6.1.2](#6.1.2); [7.2.4](#7.2.4)], and exploring methods to help people 'hack the seams' of digital platforms and services [[7.4.4](#7.4.4)].

-Where the [BBC internship](#ari-4) has helped me to understand the practicalities of connecting people with their personal data in pursuit of Life Information Utilisation [[7.2.3](#7.2.3.1)], my work with Hestia.ai has helped me understand the practicalities of how people might acquire greater Personal Data Ecosystem Control [[7.2.3](#7.2.3.1)].
+Where the [BBC internship](#ari-bbc) has helped me to understand the practicalities of connecting people with their personal data in pursuit of Life Information Utilisation [[7.2.3](#7.2.3.1)], my work with Hestia.ai has helped me understand the practicalities of how people might acquire greater Personal Data Ecosystem Control [[7.2.3](#7.2.3.1)].
 In this sense, both peripheral activities have been highly complementary to developing an overview of the pursuit of HDR in practice.

-Additional: DERC's Healthy Eating Web Augmentation Project {#ari-6 .unnumbered}
+Additional 9: DERC's Healthy Eating Web Augmentation Project {#ari-derc .unnumbered}
 ===========

 As a software developer I have been aware for a long time that one of the biggest challenges in building new data interfaces is to gain programmatic access to the necessary data.
 As part of the trend towards cloud-based services and data-centric business practices, it has become increasingly difficult to access all of the data held about users by service providers.
 Application Programming Interfaces (APIs) are a technical means for programmers to access a user's data so that third-party applications may be built using that data.
 Unfortunately, as a result of commercial incentives to lock users in and keep data trapped [@abiteboul2015; @bowyer2018freedata], much of users' data can no longer be accessed via APIs.
 While GDPR data portability requests do open up a new option for the use of one's provider-collected data in third-party applications, this is an awkward and time-consuming route for both users and developers. **Web augmentation** provides a third possible technical avenue for obtaining data from online service providers.
 It relies on the fact that a user's data is loaded to the user's local machine and displayed within their web browser every time a website is used, and therefore it is possible to extract that data from the browser using a browser extension; this as another **seam** that can be hacked - see [7.4.4](#7.4.4) and [Insight 12](#insight-12).
 Similarly, once loaded into the browser, a provider's webpage can be modified to display additional data or useful human-centric functionality that the provider failed to provide.

 In order to better understand what is and is not possible using this technique, I participated part-time from 2018 to 2020 as the sole software engineer in a DERC (Digital Economy Research Centre) project.
 This project was using the web augmentation technique to explore how researchers could improve the information given to users of Just Eat, a takeaway food ordering platform in the UK.
 The theoretical basis for this research was published in [@goffe2021; @goffe2022].
 While this particular use case does not concern personal data, the technology and techniques being used by the project to exploit the browser seam were considered highly relevant to the exploration of HDR-improving possibilities, and the goals of the research project were also human-centric, and consistent with this thesis's research goals - tackling the hegemony of service providers in order to better serve individual needs.

-Additional: Special Attribution Note for Chapter 7 {#ari-7 .unnumbered}
+Additional 10: Special Attribution Note for Chapter 7 {#ari-attribution .unnumbered}
 ===========

 This is a note about the attribution of insights within [Chapter 7](#chapter-7), as the ideas originate quite differently than from the rest of the thesis.